Running the analysis#

 Executor options#

-The dataset splitting (chunksize), the number of workers, and the other options, which may be executor-specific, must be configured by the user passing to pocket-coffea run a .yaml file containing options.
-These options are overwritten over the default options for the requested executor.
+The dataset splitting (chunksize), the number of workers, memory and most other options can be re-configured by the user via custom my_run_options.yaml file, that is passed to pocket-coffea run command.
+These options are overwrite the default parameters of the requested executor.

 scaleout: 400